thefish/vim-php-nerdtree/README.md

-This is content of my ~/.vim folder with several plugins, that turn Vim into a lightweight IDE :)
+This is set of my favoutite Vim plugins.
+They turn Vim into a lightweight console IDE :)

-I use it for coding in Python, PHP, Common Lisp and Haskell.
+Plugins are collected with web development in mind, so support of Python, PHP, and Common Lisp is provided.

 Thanks to [gmarik](http://github.com) for Vundle and all the people who develop and maintain brilliant Vim plugins!